DataAccessioner/XSLTProcessor/README.md

+**Notice:** *As of the beginning of 2023 the Data Accessioner project no longer has any active developers maintaining it.*

 XSLT Processor
 ==============

 Simple GUI tool for running a set of xslt over a set of source files.

-The default set of xslt are intended to transform the output of files from the Data Accessioner <http://dataaccessioner.org> versions 3.1 (using the PREMIS metadata manager), 1.0, and 1.1.
+The default set of xslt are intended to transform the output of files from the Data Accessioner versions 3.1 (using the PREMIS metadata manager), 1.0, and 1.1.

 # Usage